XelaRonnoc/ToDosUI/README.md

 ## Change logs

+### 22/06/2023 - Implemented react-hook-form for all forms and improved categopry context

+-   made categorys and object with id
+-   made form construction and design consistent

 ### 21/06/2023 - Implemented update and delete functionality for tasks

 -   Added a update "end point" in taskContext